Rovaniemi: Where the Arctic comes alive

 What should I pack for a trip to Rovaniemi?

-In winter: thermal layers, waterproof outerwear, insulated boots, gloves, and a balaclava.
-In summer: light jackets, hiking shoes, insect repellent, and sleep masks (for the midnight sun).
+For winter in Rovaniemi, pack thermal layers, waterproof outerwear, insulated boots, gloves, and a balaclava.
+If your visiting Rovaniemi in summer, pack light jackets, hiking shoes, insect repellent, and sleep masks (for the midnight sun).
 A power bank and tripod are useful year-round.
+Read our guide on the weather in Rovaniemi for more details.

 Is Rovaniemi family-friendly?